Understanding The Basics Of Trust Administration

 What happens if the successor trustee has also passed?

-Another issue that can impede the trust administration process is when the successor trustee has also died and there are no other persons or entities nominated in the trust to serve as a successor trustee.
-In these cases, it will be necessary to go to court to appoint a new successor trustee.
+If during the administration of the trust, a trustee dies, and there are no other persons or entities nominated in the trust to serve as a successor trustee, it will be necessary have the court t appoint a new successor trustee.

 Still Have Questions About Trust Administration?
 Call Us Today.